MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02B_Configuring Omnichannel.md

     ![](./IMAGES/Lab02/L2P128.png)

-1. [] Add the following code in the action, which will trigger the Live agent chat:
+1. [] Add the following code in the action (replacing what is there), which will trigger the Live agent chat:

     session.sendChannelData('Escalating...', {